radapdal/process/webdevelopmentworkflow.md

 >
 > `OPEN` -> `DEFINITION IN PROGRESS`

-Here the requirement's criteria of completion are defined by the team.
+Here the requirement's criteria of completion are defined by the team to the best of their ability to make it easier for testing.

+### Know your Issue: Task vs Story vs Bug

+Issues are primarily divided into Tasks, Stories, and Bugs

+***Tasks***

-**UX Criteria** - are requirements that affect a user experience but does not pertain to his/her behaviour.
+Issues that can affect user experience but does not pertain to his/her behavior.

+Tasks are further differentiated as Technical Task and Content Task.

+- *Technical Tasks* - issues that need no internal testing, as it is a requirement for other issues.

    Ex.
+Setup site skeleton, create new admin user

+- *Content Tasks* - issues that affect user experience but does not pertain to his/her behaviour.

+   These are tested via **UX Criteria**.

+   Ex.
 Reduce font size, change menu color, delete section

+***Stories***

-**Acceptance Criteria** - are requirements that pertain to specific user behaviour and its results
+Issues  that pertain to specific user behavior and its results.

+These are tested via **Acceptance Criteria**.

 Ex.
-Able to add item to cart from the product page, redirected to cart page
+As a user I want to add an item to cart So I can include it in my checkout.

+- able to view option to add to cart
+- redirected to cart page on click
+- able to see item in cart page and list

+***Bugs***

+Bugs are issues that are found in Production.
+They are either tasks or stories.

+These are tested using either UX Criteria or Acceptance Criteria or both, whichever is necessary.

+Ex.
+Fix product add to cart button not showing in mobile

+### Approval

 > **Definition is approved**
 >